Perspicacity11/MakersWk7-JavascriptWebApps/contents/04_notes_app_scaffold.md

  * How this bundle file is loaded by the HTML page.
  * How to log messages and variables printed using `console.log`.

-You will now **apply what you've learned** to create the scaffold directory of the web application you'll build for the rest of this module, a small **notes-taking app.**
+You will now **apply what you've learned** to create the project directory of the web application you'll build for the rest of this module, a small **notes-taking app.**

 To complete this first task you'll need to:
- 1. Initialise a new project directory called `notes-app`, from the same scaffolding directory used in the first section [(you can download it again here if you need)](../resources/example-1.zip).
+ 1. Initialise a new project directory called `notes-app`, from the same template directory that was used in the first section [(you can download it again here if you need)](../resources/example-1.zip).
  2. Update the contents of `index.html` so it contains the following HTML code:
  ```html